c-blake/nio/FAQ.md

 Dependence upon C is only mnemonic.
 C's ubiquity at the system level means most/almost all prog.langs have exposure to C, e.g. for foreign function interfaces.
-A great many programmers who would never call themselves "C programmers" nevertheless find the above table easy.
+A great many programmers who would never call themselves "C programmers" nevertheless find the suffix syntax easy to remember.
 I have accessed NIO files from C, C++, Python, and Nim.
 The format is all the same.

 ### 3 - NIO isn't CPU architecture neutral?
 Aaaawhaaaaa?